Frequently Asked Questions (FAQs)#

-We also have an experimental HDK-based engine of Modin you can read about here.
+We also have an experimental HDK-based engine of Modin, which you can read about on Using HDK page.
 We plan to support more execution engines in future.
 If you have a specific request, please post on the #feature-requests channel on our Slack community.

 How do I connect Modin to a database via read_sql?#